-This is a question that Hypofriend advisors receive on a daily basis.
-As a short answer: yes, it is possible to get approved for a German mortgage as a non-EU citizen while on a temporary residence permit (“Aufenthaltstitel”).
+This is a question that Hypofriend advisors receive daily.
+As a short answer: Yes, it is possible to get approved for a German mortgage as a non-EU citizen while on a temporary residence permit (“Aufenthaltstitel”).

 Becoming a permanent resident

 However, German banks will then assess your residency status.
 Banks' risk assessment of non-EU citizens on a temporary residency permit is higher compared to EU citizens.
-Indeed there are only a handful of banks that are willing to take such a risk and qualify non-EU citizens for their mortgage products.
+Indeed, there are only a handful of banks that are willing to take such a risk and qualify non-EU citizens for their mortgage products.

-One way to increase the number of German banks a temporary resident qualifies for is to apply for a permanent residence permit (Niederlassungserlaubnis).
-Residents who have had a temporary permit for at least 5 years can directly apply for a permanent residence permit with the "Ausländerbehörde".
+One way to increase the number of German banks a temporary resident qualifies for is to apply for a permanent residence permit ("Niederlassungserlaubnis").
+Residents who have had a temporary permit for at least five years can directly apply for a permanent residence permit with the "Ausländerbehörde".

-An EU Blue Card holder may get a permanent residence permit when they have been in Germany for more than 33 months (or with good German skills only 21 months)
+An EU Blue Card holder may get a permanent residence permit when they have been in Germany for more than 33 months (or, with good German skills, only 21 months).

 Loan-to-value (LTV) determines your maximum borrowing power

-For example, let’s say you are interested in a property that costs 400,000 €.
-We assume that you have the required amount of equity to cover the purchase fees (Berlin: 8-15% fees).
-In addition to covering the purchase fees, you also have enough equity for a 20 % downpayment.
-This means that you would require a mortgage for an amount of 320,000 € to cover 80 % of the property price.
+Example: Let’s say you are interested in a property that costs 400.000 €.
+We assume that you have the required amount of equity to cover the purchase fees (Berlin: 8 to 11,57 % fees).
+In addition to covering the purchase fees, you also have enough equity for a 20 % down payment.
+This means that you would require a mortgage for an amount of 320.000 € to cover 80 % of the property price.

 Do you need assistance understanding what you can borrow?
 Use Hypofriend's online affordability calculator.